anshiq/Anshiq/README.md

 - 👋 Hi, I’m @anshik
-- 👀 I’m interested in Game, Websites, Open Source Programs Development and Little in Hacking.
+- 👀 I’m interested in Games, Development and Little in Hacking.
-- 🌱 I’m currently learning basics.
-- 💞️ I’ll look to contribute when I will Learned enough.
-- 📫 Reach me at Email: anshikthind@gmail.com
+- 📫 Email: anshikthind@gmail.com

 <!---
 Anshik-Singh/Anshik-Singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.